abhisharma404/sample/sample.md

 - Adding more features
     - **SecureTea browser plugin:** A plugin which can scan for harmful URL, monitor every URL, detect phishing sites & restrict internet activity.

-    - **Real-time log visualization & monitoring dashboard:** If plotted in a graph with the right metrics, they can give back so vitalinformation just by looking.
-And plotting them realtime? ​ We are catching a thief red-handed​ , that’s quite cool!
+    - **Real-time log visualization & monitoring dashboard:** If plotted in a graph with the right metrics, they can give back so vital information just by looking.
+And plotting them realtime?
+We are catching a thief red-handed, that’s quite cool!
 We can use Plotly to build this, it’s much more easy to integrate with a Flask app.

     - **Enhance AntiVirus:**

         **a.
 Behavioural based:<br>**